sebfisch/java-concurrency/content/docs/using/classic.md

 which determines which pixels of the `raster` should be rendered.
 This will be useful later, when rendering different parts of the picture with different threads.

+The second parameter of the `render` method is an instance of `Interruptible`, which is a functional interface we defined ourselves that has one method `wasInterrupted`.
+If no `Interruptible` instance if provided, the `isInterrupted` method of the current thread is used as default.

 What's interesting about this renderer is that it